magomimmo/modern-cljs/doc/tutorial-11.md

 > NOTE 3: Remeber to add `prevent-default` symbol to the `:refer`
 > section for `domina.events` in the namespace declaration.

-> NOTE 4: We took adantage of the need to update the `validate-form`
+> NOTE 4: We took adantage of the necessity to update the `validate-form`
 > function for improving its clojure-ish style.
-The meaning of the function is now more clear:
+The semantic of the
+> `validation-form` is now much more clear than before:
 >
 > * get the values of email and password
 > * if one of the two is empty, prevent the form action form being
 >   fired, raise the alert window asking the user to compile the